-The United Faculty of Florida hereby gives notice of its intent to proceed to arbitration in connection with the decision of the Office of the Vice President for Faculty Development and Advancement dated and received by the UFF State Office on in this grievance of:
+proceed to arbitration in connection with the decision of the Office of the Vice President for Faculty Development and Advancement dated and received by the UFF State Office of in this grievance of: NAME: FSU GRIEVANCE FILE NO: The following statement of issue(s) before the Arbitrator is proposed: This notice was filed with the Office of the Vice President for Faculty Development and Advancement on by (check one) $\square$ mail ( $\square$ certified or registered, $\square$ restricted delivery, $\square$ return receipt requested) $\square$ personal delivery $\square$ other (specify) Date of receipt by the Vice President for Faculty Development and Advancement' Office: Signature of UFF President or Director of Arbitrations I hereby authorize UFF to proceed to arbitration with my grievance.

-NAME:

-FSU GRIEVANCE FILE NO:

-The following statement of issue(s) before the Arbitrator is proposed:

-Date of receipt by the Vice President for Faculty Development and Advancement' Office:

-Signature of UFF President or Director of Arbitrations

-I hereby authorize UFF to proceed to arbitration with my grievance.
 I also authorize UFF and the Board of Trustees or its representatives to use, during the arbitration proceedings, copies of any materials in my evaluation file pertinent to this grievance and to furnish copies of the same to the arbitrator.
 Signature of Grievant